A History of CSS

 - Check to see :has() work.

-developers had wanted a parent selector since the 1990s.
-The reason it took 30 years is performance:
+developers wanted a parent selector since the 1990s.
+It took 30 years because of performance concerns.

-browsers must recalculate styles any time a descendant changes, which requires solving difficult
+Browsers must recalculate styles when a descendant changes.
+This requires solving difficult

 oklch() and the new color spaces.